Arabic diacritics: Sukūn

-Tanwin (final postnasalized or long vowels)
+Tanwīn

 The three vowel diacritics may be doubled at the end of a word to indicate that the vowel is followed by the consonant n.
 They may or may not be considered ḥarakāt and are known as tanwīn تَنْوِين, or nunation.
 The signs indicate, from left to right, -an, -in, -un.

 These endings are used as non-pausal grammatical indefinite case endings in Literary Arabic or classical Arabic (triptotes only).
 In a vocalised text, they may be written even if they are not pronounced (see pausa).
 See i‘rāb for more details.
 In many spoken Arabic dialects, the endings are absent.
 Many Arabic textbooks introduce standard Arabic without these endings.
 The grammatical endings may not be written in some vocalized Arabic texts, as knowledge of i‘rāb varies from country to country, and there is a trend towards simplifying Arabic grammar.